 Diagnosing Sleep Disorders

 Approximately 40 million Americans suffer from chronic sleep disorders.
 Ninety-five percent of those are undiagnosed.
-People who have sleep disorders may experience daytime sleepiness, fatigue, irritability, depression, reduced concentration and memory, frequent illnesses, lost productivity, and increased work place accidents or automobile accidents.
+People who have sleep disorders may experience daytime sleepiness, fatigue, irritability, depression, reduced concentration and memory, frequent illnesses, lost productivity, and increased workplace accidents or automobile accidents.
 Sleep disorders such as sleep apnea, narcolepsy, periodic limb movement disorder and restless legs syndrome may cause these problems.

+National statistics suggest there are as many as 380,000 Oklahomans with undiagnosed sleep disorders, likely 60,000 in the Oklahoma City metro alone.
 There are over 80 different sleep disorders that can be diagnosed.
 In many cases the symptoms of one sleep disorder can be the same as another.
 For that reason, an overnight sleep study is important in helping us determine what is causing your symptoms.
 Our team of Board Certified Sleep Specialists reviews each study to insure the correct diagnosis is made.
 Common sleep disorders include:

 - Obstructive Sleep Apnea